Last updated on . Do visit this page regularly as we will update it to reflect any changes in circumstances.

 - water stopcock

 There is a large labour shortage at present for field and farm workers.
 Your present job may not need you but the farmers do and if you are fit and able why not?
-Here are two sites where you can look up job vacancies on farms.
+Here are some sites where you can look up job vacancies on farms.
+We do not make any guarantees about them – use your own judgement.

 As we understand it if you have a contract of employment all the legislation regarding proper notice etc must still be adhered to.
 If you are working for a company that cannot continue trading normally, due to the closures, and have to stop working your employer can if he wants get UK Gov help.
 This applies even to people on zero hours contracts.